 Dr. John Albert Campbell was born on the 25th of July, 1872 on the Campbell Family Homestead, Hwy#3, Harwich Twp near Blenheim.
-He was the eldest of 8 children born to Archibald Campbell and the former Sarah Jane Buller.
+Dr. Campbell was the eldest of 8 children born to Archibald Campbell and the former Sarah Jane Buller.
 His parents were farmers and his siblings were; Ellen Maud Campbell, Jane May Campbell, Minnie Myrtle Campbell (who died on the 10th of November, 1881 at the age of 4 of Diptheria), Nora Isabell Campbell (who died of diphtheria on the 1st of November 1881 at the age of 17 months), Alva McKellar Campbell, Edith Viola Campbell and Archibald Ward Campbell.
 His father’s and mother’s families emigrated from Scotland, but his mother was born in the U.S. and his father was born in Canada.

 Dr. Campbell graduated M.B. from The University of Toronto Faculty of Medicine in 1901.
 According to the 1928 Ontario Medical Register, Dr. Campbell registered with the College of Physicians and Surgeons on the 19th of June, 1902.
 After practicing in Blenheim for a short time, he settled in Wheatley in 1903.